 (5) Descriptions.
 Findings supporting a competitive bidding exemption must describe with specificity any Alternative Contracting Method to be used in lieu of competitive bidding, including, but not limited to, whether a one-step (request for Proposals), two-step (beginning with a Request for Qualifications, followed by a request for Proposals) or other solicitation process will be utilized.
 The Findings may also describe anticipated characteristics or features of the resulting Public Improvement Contract.
 However, the purpose of an exemption from competitive bidding is limited to a determination of the Procurement method.
 Any unnecessary or incidental descriptions of the specific details of the anticipated Contract within the supporting Findings are not binding upon the Contracting Agency.
 The parameters of the Public Improvement Contract are those characteristics or specifics that are announced in the Solicitation Document.

 (6) Class Exemptions.
-In making the findings supporting a class exemption the Contracting Agency shall clearly identify the “class” with respect to its defining characteristics, pursuant to the requirements of ORS 279C.335(3).
+In making the Findings supporting a class exemption the Contracting Agency shall clearly identify the “class” with respect to its defining characteristics, pursuant to the requirements of ORS 279C.335(3).
 The class must meet the following requirements:

 (a) The class cannot be based on a single characteristic or factor, so that an Agency directly or indirectly creates a class whereby the Agency uses, for example, the CM/GC Method for all Agency construction projects or all Agency construction projects over a particular dollar amount, unidentified future Agency construction projects of a particular work category, or all Agency construction projects from a particular funding source such as the sale of bonds; and